-“Marital property” will be equitably divided between you and your spouse when your marriage is dissolved.
-While there is a legal presumption that “equitable” means “equal”, there are instances when a disproportionate distribution favoring one party or the other, may be more fair.
+Equitable distribution is the division of the parties’ assets and liabilities.
+“Marital property” (as described below) will be equitably divided between you and your spouse when your marriage is dissolved.
+While there is a legal presumption that “equitable” means “equal,” there are instances when a disproportionate distribution favoring one party or the other may be more fair.
 Under equitable distribution, you will end up with a post-divorce estate of similar value to your spouse’s rather than a joint owner of each asset.

-Marital property is any asset acquired during your marriage from marital labor or marital income, usually up to the date of the filing of the divorce.
-This includes, but is not limited to: houses, land, businesses, retirement accounts, stocks and stock options, bonds, notes receivable, assets held in trusts or partnerships, airplanes, boats, cars, investments, the contents of your home, gifts from or to your spouse, jewelry, collections, etc.
+Marital property is any asset acquired or liability incurred during the marriage, individually by either spouse or jointly between them, usually up to the date of the filing of the divorce.
+This includes, but is not limited to, houses, land, businesses, retirement accounts, stocks and stock options, bonds, notes receivable, assets held in trusts or partnerships, airplanes, boats, cars, investments, the contents of your home, gifts from or to your spouse, jewelry, collections, etc.

 Whether your name is on the title of the property is not the measure of whether an asset is marital for purposes of property division.
 But it may be relevant in determining whether a non-marital asset has become marital in nature.

 What is nonmarital property under Florida divorce law?

 For purposes of property division in a Florida divorce, nonmarital property generally falls into three categories.
 It includes anything that you or your spouse:

 - Owned prior to the marriage and has been maintained as separate property during the marriage

 - Received at any time during your marriage as a gift from a third party or by inheritance and has been maintained as separate property